Daniel249/SB/README.md

 The player's ship can be destroyed by it's health dropping to or below 0 and there won't be any ship for the player to control
 This won't automatically exit the game

-Balance suggestions regarding player and enemy health, damage, rate of fire,
-as well as texture image proposals to be released with the textures file are appreciated
 ## Texture customization
 *Textures.txt needs to be on the same folder as the executable
 Otherwise textures will reset to defaults*